 3.1.
-Model of GMPLS RSVP-TE for Single-Hop LSP
+Model of GMPLS RSVP-TE for single-hop LSP

 First, we consider the model of GMPLS RSVP-TE without control plane failure.
-We assume the following in order to develop our models with the Markov chain.
+We assume the following in order to develop our models with the Markov chain:

-- Arrivals of LSP setup requests follow a Poisson process with rate λ_r. - Connection time of LSPs follows an exponential distribution with rate μ. - Message processing delay at nodes is 0. - Propagation delay per hop of signaling messages follows an exponential distribution with rate 1/D. - Signaling message loss probability per hop p_l and blocking probability of label reservation per hop p_b are constant. - Any incoming wavelength can be converted to any outgoing wavelength.
+- Arrivals of LSP setup requests follow a Poisson process with rate λ_r . - Connection time of LSPs follows an exponential distribution with rate μ . - Message processing delay at nodes is 0. - Propagation delay per hop of signaling messages follows an exponential distribution with rate 1/D. - Blocking probability of label reservation per hop, p_b , is constant. - Signaling message loss probability per hop, p_l , is constant for an LSP. - Any incoming wavelength can be converted to any outgoing wavelength.

-We also assume the items below for the control parameters and the message processing of RSVP-TE.
+We also assume the items below for the control parameters and the message processing of RSVP-TE:

-- Refresh intervals follow an exponential distribution with rate 1/T regardless of sender nodes and message types. - Lifetimes of control states X are given as T multiplied by k, i.e., X = kT, where k is a constant number of refresh events. - Retransmission intervals follow an exponential distribution with rate 1/R regardless of the sender node and message type. - The maximum number of retransmission times m is constant. - Error messages are not lost. - Acknowledgments of message receipt are not lost.
+- Refresh intervals follow an exponential distribution with rate 1/T regardless of sender nodes and message types. - Lifetimes of control states X are given as T multiplied by k, i.e. X = kT, where k is a constant number of refresh events. - Retransmission intervals follow an exponential distribution with rate 1/R regardless of the sender node and message type. - The maximum number of retransmission times m is constant. - · Error messages are not lost.

+· Acknowledgments of message receipt are not lost.

-Now we focus on the steady-state behavior of GMPLS RSVP-TE.
-Although we assume that the time parameters, propagation delay, refresh interval, state lifetime, and retransmission interval follow exponential distributions, the average performance of GMPLS RSVP-TE is decided from the average values of those parameters, i.e., D, T, X, and R. Hence, these assumptions do not affect to the results we want.
-Constant message loss probability and blocking probability are also reasonable for the same reason that we are paying attention to the steady state.
-The time unit is seconds.
+Now we focus on the steady-state behavior of GMPLS RSVP-TE for an LSP.
+Although we assume that the time parameters, propagation delay, refresh interval, state lifetime, and retransmission interval follow exponential distributions, the average performance of GMPLS RSVP-TE is decided from the average values of those parameters, i.e. D, T, X, and R. Hence these assumptions do not affect the results we want.
+Constant blocking probability and the random loss model of signaling messages are also reasonable for the same reason that we are paying attention to the steady state.
+Note that it is assumed that losses of signaling messages occur only due to the buffer overflow in the receive buffer at nodes where multiple LSP sessions traverses.
+We therefore assume here that the signaling messages for an LSP are randomly dropped.
+The case for the buffer overflow will be considered in Section 5.